 We are a Chicago-based dance company that values making intelligent, visually rich dance theater driven by inquiry.
 We ground our inquiry in contemporary issues and the history of art and ideas, toward our pursuit of bold, exacting and potent physicality.

 The Seldoms is in its sixteenth year.
-Under Carrie Hanson’s direction, the company is committed to bringing audiences an expanded experience of dance that ignites thought and understanding of real-world issues.
-With dance at the center of the work, the company’s vision extends to a total action and environment and includes collaboration with practitioners in fields as diverse as architecture, installation, video, sound, and fashion.With full-length works on pressing issues, such as the 2008 economic recession, political power, and the ongoing climate change debate, The Seldoms has built a reputation for “well-crafted and researched works that don’t hold forth a political agenda, but look instead at how these towering issues reflect back on our own humanity” (New City, which named The Seldoms Best Local Dance Company in 2012).
+Under Carrie Hanson’s direction, the company is committed to bringing audiences an expanded experience of dance that ignites thought around real-world issues.
+With dance at the center, the company’s vision extends to a total action and environment and includes collaboration with practitioners in fields including theater, architecture, installation, video, sound, and fashion.With full-length works on pressing issues such as the 2008 recession, climate change, and most recently a trilogy about power in America, The Seldoms has built a reputation for “well-crafted and researched works that don’t hold forth a political agenda, but look instead at how these towering issues reflect back on our own humanity” (New City, which named The Seldoms Best Local Dance Company in 2012).

-Their acclaimed dance theater work, Power Goes (2015), tours nationally.
-It was commissioned by the Museum of Contemporary Art, and was awarded a National Performance Network Creation Fund and a National Dance Project Production Grant.
+Their acclaimed dance theater work, Power Goes (2015) was commissioned by the Museum of Contemporary Art, awarded a National Performance Network Creation Fund and a prestigious National Dance Project Production Grant, and has toured to nine US cities.
 Stupormarket, which examined the 2008 economic crisis, was named “Best of 2011” by the Chicago Tribune, Chicago Reader, and TimeOut Chicago.
 In 2015, The Seldoms were the first resident artist at the National Center for Choreography at the University of Akron.

-The Seldoms is comprised of artists and educators who introduce the work and dance/performance in inventive, focused ways to engage audiences, students and communities.
-We conduct an annual summer intensive, open company classes to community, and appear at forums for arts, education and the humanities throughout Chicago such as the Loyola University Museum of Art (LUMA) and the Chicago Humanities Festival.
+The Seldoms is comprised of artists and educators who introduce the work and dance/performance in inventive, focused ways to connect with audiences, students and communities.
+We conduct an annual summer intensive, open our company classes to community, and appear at forums for arts, education and the humanities throughout Chicago such as the Loyola University Museum of Art (LUMA) and the Chicago Humanities Festival.

 - Artistic Staff